Type 2 Diabetes Basic Exercise Guide

 Tracking your progress can help you stay motivated and make any changes to your workout plan.
-You can do this with a smartwatch, smartphone, and various apps to keep monitor your progress.
+You can do this with a smartwatch, smartphone and various apps to keep monitoring your progress.
 If you need extra help, consider asking your doctor to help you start a log or find a workout and accountability partner.

 You should also look into footwear and sportswear.
 Shoe stores can help you get fitted for the correct size and may have orthopedic shoes specifically for people with diabetes.
 However, if you’re looking for a more personalized fit, especially if you’re at high-risk or experiencing foot complications and neuropathy, consider seeing a podiatrist or a perdorthist.
 For athletic clothes, wear breathable fabrics to prevent chafing and fungal infections.

 Another component of exercise is to be aware of hypoglycemia and how to treat it.
-Monitor your glucose during your workout and carry a source of simple carbohydrates with you, such as a juice box, gel or candy containing between 15-20 grams of carbs.
+Monitor your blood glucose during your workout and carry a source of simple carbohydrates with you, such as a juice box, gel, or candy containing between 15-20 grams of carbs.